haiwera-silk-cd/magento-devdocs/guides/v2.2/b2b/company-users.md

 A company user is a customer (buyer) that is assigned extended attributes that identify the company the user belongs to.
 Use the `POST /V1/customers` call, which is included with Magento {{site.data.var.ce}} and {{site.data.var.ee}}, and specify the `company_attributes` extended attributes to create a company user.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 This topic discusses only the features of the `customerCustomerRepositoryV1` service that are specific to B2B.
-See [Create a customer]({{ page.baseurl }}/get-started/order-tutorial/order-create-customer.html) for an example of creating a standard customer.
+See [创建一个客户]({{ page.baseurl }}/get-started/order-tutorial/order-create-customer.html) for an example of creating a standard customer.
 </div>

-## Manage company users
+## 管理公司用户

 This section describes the REST endpoints used to manage company users.